 If you haven’t already done it, the perfect place to start tuning your 350z is with your air intake.

-As your Nissan 350z is non turbo (naturally aspirated), you need to keep the air going into the engine as cool as possible to squeeze more performance out of your car.
+As your VQ engine is non turbo (naturally aspirated), you need to keep the air going into the engine as cool as possible to squeeze more performance out of your car.

 Cold Air Intake

 The OEM air intake is a great unit which performs well, so many owners choose not to modify it.